Bintan Lagoon Resort (Day 1)

-Over the past weekend my friend and I were invited to enjoy a 2D1N stay at Bintan Lagoon Resort.
+Over the past weekend we were invited to enjoy a 2D1N stay at Bintan Lagoon Resort.
 Our task was simple: review the resort and check out its facilities and restaurants.
 See, this 12 year old resort (highly popular among Singaporeans) has just renovated some of its rooms.
 We had the luxury of staying in one of these newly refurbished deluxe rooms!

 Welcome to tropical paradise!

 Checking in was a breeze.
 Yet another welcome gesture came in the form of wet towels and fruit punch.
-Do all resorts offer these?
 I enjoyed the same welcome treatment at Contiki Resort Bali too!
 Very nice!

 We were allocated a sea-facing room on the fifth level.
 Yay!